hackedpassword/UltimaV-tileset/README.md

 - Other things that bring that authentic Avatar feel home and onto the battleground
 - Granting promotions that act like items, example: climbing gear promotion for impassable terrain (mod Z2/Zelda 2 makes extensive use of this mechanic)
 - Better use of wonders to reflect location attributes
+- Conversion into a true tileset vs modding over HexaRealm

 ## How do I get this because it sounds awesome!
 1. Download Unciv